Fast Bayesian Functional Principal Components Analysis: Data analysis: The DASH4D CGM Study

 \subsection{Bayesian FPCA of average CGM within diets}

-We fit Fast BayesFPCA to the participant average CGM curves for each diet separately (darker curves in Figure~\ref{fig:Motivating_ML}) and compared results across diets.
-We use spline basis of dimension $Q = 10$ for $K = 3$ eigenfunctions.
-The number of curves per-diet ranges between $36-49$, so accounting for variability in FPC estimates is of particular importance \cite{goldsmith_PCA_2013}.
+We fit FAST to the participant average CGM curves for each diet separately (darker curves in Figure~\ref{fig:Motivating_ML}) using a spline basis of dimension $Q = 20$ and $K = 3$ FPCs.
+This number of FPCs explained $\geq 95\%$ of the variability across diets (see Supplemental Figure~\ref{supp:K_PVE}) The number of curves per-diet ranges between $36$ and $49$, so accounting for variability in FPC estimates is of particular importance \citep{goldsmith_PCA_2013}.

-Figure~\ref{fig:EF_SL} displays results for Bayesian FPCA inference for the first three PCs (one column each) for the four diets (one row each).
+Figure~\ref{fig:EF_SL} displays results for Bayesian FPCA inference for the first three PCs (columns) for the four diets (rows).
 For all panels the x-axis is the time from the start of the meal, the black curves are the posterior means, the red curves are three samples from the posterior of the PCs, and the shaded areas are point-wise, equal-tail $95$\% credible intervals.
-We visualize the posterior samples to better demonstrate joint sampling variability in the set of eigenfunctions.
-Each set of red FPC curves corresponding to the same iteration is a posterior realization on the Stiefel manifold.

-Figure~\ref{fig:EV_SL} visualizes how the mealtime glucose variability decomposes among the eigenfunctions of Figure~\ref{fig:EF_SL}.
-The left panel indicates the mean and equal-tail $95$\% credible interval of eigenvalues associated with each FPC and diet, while the right provides the corresponding percent variability quantities.
-Each diet is shown using a distinct color.

-Posterior eigenfunction estimates $\widehat{\phi}_k(t)$ are qualitatively similar across diets in Figure~\ref{fig:EF_SL}.
-The primary modes of variability $\widehat{\phi}_1(t)$ are nearly constant with a small curvature.
-Higher scores on these components correspond to higher CGM responses over the entire mealtime period.
-The sample-to-sample variability in the shape of $\phi_1(t)$ is low, indicating confidence in the posterior mean curves.
-As indicated by Figure~\ref{fig:EV_SL}, $\widehat{\phi}_1(t)$ always explains the majority of observed variability.
-This reinforces existing literature on the importance of mean postprandial glucose level \citep{garber_postprandial_2012}.
+The red curves correspond to the same sample iterations across PCs.

+Figure~\ref{fig:EV_SL} provides the eigenvalues (left panel) and percent variance explained (right panel) for the eigenfunctions displayed in Figure~\ref{fig:EF_SL}.
+Diet is indicated by color.